Barrghan History, Family Crest & Coats of Arms

 Early Origins of the Barrghan family

 The surname Barrghan was first found in Kent, where Barham is a village and civil parish in the City of Canterbury.
-It was listed as Bioraham in 799 and later as Bercheham in the Domesday Book.
+An ancient Saxon village, it was listed as Bioraham in 799 and later as Bercheham in the Domesday Book.
 There are also parishes in the Dioceses Ely, Chichester, and Norwich.

 The first record of the surname was Warine de Berham, as holding lands in Kent in 1203.

 Early History of the Barrghan family

-Another 203 words (14 lines of text) covering the years 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625 and 1626 are included under the topic Early Barrghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barrghan research.
+Another 133 words (10 lines of text) covering the years 1535, 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625, 1626, 1577, 1670 and 1726 are included under the topic Early Barrghan History in all our PDF Extended History products and printed products wherever possible.

 Barrghan Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Barrghan family name include Barham, Bareham, Barrham, Braham, Bearham, Bereham and many more.

 Early Notables of the Barrghan family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Barrghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Barrghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barrghan family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Barrghan family to immigrate North America: Anthony Barham who settled in Virginia in 1626; L. Berham arrived in San Francisco, California, in 1850; Mary Barham settled in Virginia in 1654; Thomas Barham settled in Maryland in 1720..